-For additional security, you can bind a token to a single, device-specific identification number, for example, a separate, unique device ID assigned by the RSA SecurID software token application.
+You can bind a token to a single, device-specific identification number, for example, a separate, unique device ID assigned by the RSA SecurID software token application.
 Binding is engineered to allow the token to only be installed on the device that has the device-specific ID.
 If a user attempts to import the token to any other device, the import fails.
-You must bind tokens before you distribute them.
+You can bind tokens before you distribute them.
 In some cases, you must obtain the device binding information from the user.
 The user must install the software application before providing the binding information.
 For more information, see your RSA SecurID software token documentation.

 The Nickname field allows you to assign a user-friendly name to the token.
 When the token is installed into the application on the device, the application displays the token nickname.
 If you do not assign a nickname, the application displays a default name, for example, the token serial number.
 Not all software token applications support nicknames.